AdhocAdam/smletsexchangeconnector/README.md

   </tr>
   <tr>
     <td align="center" width="200"><img src ="/FeatureScreenshots/workflow.png" /></td>
-    <td width="auto">The connector can optionally can be driven through the Service Manager workflow engine.
+    <td width="auto">The connector can optionally can be driven through the Service Manager workflow engine and leverage Run as Accounts.
 All while maintaining the customization and flexibility you've come to expect through a PowerShell based connector.
 Setup instructions can be found <a href="https://github.com/AdhocAdam/smletsexchangeconnector/wiki/Configuration-Examples#scenario-4-native-service-manager">here</a>.</td>
   </tr>
 </table>
 <table border="0">